timescale/docs/promscale/visualize-data/grafana.md

 </procedure>

 You can now filter and view traces stored in Promscale using Grafana.
-To visualize your traces, go to the “Explore” section of Grafana.
-You will be taken to the traces filtering panel.
+To visualize your traces, go to the `Explore` section of Grafana to see the traces filtering panel.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/images/misc/grafana-jaeger-query-results.png" alt="Sample output for Jaeger query filter in Grafana"/>

 <procedure>

-## Promscale as PostgreSQL datasource
+## Configuring Promscale as PostgreSQL datasource

 1. Navigate to `Configuration → Data Sources → Add data source → PostgreSQL`.
 1. Configure the data source settings:
     *   In the `Name` field, type `Promscale-SQL`.
-    *   In the Host field, type `<host>:<port>`, where host and port need to be obtained from the service url you copied when you created the Timescale cloud service.
-The format of that url is `postgresql://[user[:password]@][host][:port][/dbname][?param1=value1&...]`
+    *   In the Host field, type `<host>:<port>`, where host and port need to be obtained from the service URL you copied when you created the Timescale cloud service.
+The format of that URL is `postgresql://[user[:password]@][host][:port][/dbname][?param1=value1&...]`
-    *   In the `Database` field, type the dbname from the service url.
+    *   In the `Database` field, type the database name from the service URL.
-    *   In the User and Password fields, type the user and password from the service.
+    *   In the `User` and `Password` fields, type the user and password of the service.
-    *   Change the `TLS/SSL Mode` to require as the service url by default contains the TLS mode as required.
+    *   Change the `TLS/SSL Mode` to require, as the database service URL by default contains the TLS mode as require.
-    *   Change the `TLS/SSL Method` File system path.
+    *   Change the `TLS/SSL Method` file system path.
     *   Use the default values for all other settings.
-    *   In the PostgreSQL details section enable the TimescaleDB option.
+    *   In the PostgreSQL details section, enable the `TimescaleDB` option.

 </procedure>

-You can now create panels that use Promscale as a PostgreSQL data source, using SQL queries to feed the chart
+You can now create panels that use Promscale as a PostgreSQL data source, using SQL queries to feed the chart.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/images/misc/grafana-sql-query-results.png" alt="Sample output for SQL query in Grafana"/>